phiyodr/building-inspection-toolkit/README.md

 #### Repo

-The repo stucture is based on https://github.com/sisl/python_package_template.
+The repo structure is based on https://github.com/sisl/python_package_template.